Stiff Little Fingers: Nobody's Heroes and Go for It

 In mid-1979, Stiff Little Fingers signed their Rigid Digits label to Chrysalis Records, and in 1980 released their second album, Nobody's Heroes.

 The Nobody's Heroes era brought some success in media terms, with the single "Straw Dogs" narrowly missing the cut for Top of the Pops; they eventually got on the show twice, with "At the Edge" and "Nobody's Hero".
 However, after their appearance with "At The Edge" the band were told they would never be invited on again as they did not take it seriously as they were not playing live; it was to be one of the most infamous Top of the Popss performances.
 They subsequently appeared on Top of the Pops for "Nobody's Hero", "Just Fade Away" and "Listen".

 In 1981 the band released their third studio album Go for It which was to be Jim Reilly's last involvement with the band.
 Go for It signified the change in Burns' writing style, with much darker and taboo subjects, such as domestic abuse in the song "Hits and Misses" and football hooliganism in the song "Back to Front" (not on the original LP but a bonus track on CD reissue) but the band also still told the story of being a teenager growing up with the song "Kicking Up a Racket".

 Breakup

 Now Then...

 In 1982 came a 4-song EP called £1.10 or Less and their fourth studio album, Now Then... (actually their fifth album, as they had released a live LP, Hanx, as their official third album between Nobody's Heroes and Go for It).
 Now Then was the first album for former Tom Robinson band's drummer Dolphin Taylor.
 In the face of low sales and concert attendances, they broke up in 1983, when Burns said: "Our last LP Now Then was to my mind the best album we have made.
 But it is also unfortunately the best I think we will ever make.
 So I have decided to call it a day".
 The band later revealed the original split had been somewhat acrimonious, with band members apparently having fistfights rather than talking through their differences.
+Burns stated in a 1989 interview that they "couldn't stand the sight of each other".